Quickstart ARC: towards distributed computing in a few minutes - x509 edition

 [root ~]# activate-global-python-argcomplete

-Step 4.
-Generate user x509 certificate and key for testing
+Step 6.
+Generate a user x509 certificate and key for testing

 Grid services and users authentication heavily relies on cryptography and uses certificates/keys for each entity.
 ARC7 comes with Test Certificate Authority on board that can issue the test user certificates easily.